Make perfect no-sew canvas storage bins or boxes using cardboard boxes with this detailed step-by-step tutorial. There is even a no-sew liner!

 You are probably thinking – “says the girl who uses power tools.”
-Well, I am not kidding!
-I really am scared of them!
-Which is why you haven’t seen any projects on this blog that have anything to do with sewing.
+I am not kidding!
+This is why you haven’t seen any projects on this blog that have anything to do with sewing.

-I am working on conquering that fear… but until then, you get only no-sew ideas from me like these easy no-sew canvas storage bins using cardboard boxes with no-sew liners.
+I am working on conquering that fear… but until then, you get only no-sew ideas from me!

 Power tools on the other hand… your hand is always away from the blades (they better be right?!)

-Canvas bins look amazing and are great for organizing but you don’t want to drop $$$ on a hundred million of these (I may be exaggerating a bit but you get the idea).
-The easiest solution – DIY canvas storage boxes – the no-sew variety of course – using a cardboard box.
-It even has a no-sew liner!
+Canvas bins look fantastic and are great for organizing, but you don’t want to drop $$$ on a hundred million of these (I may exaggerate a bit, but you get the idea).
+The easiest solution – DIY canvas storage boxes – the no-sew variety!

 The base is a box which can be a diaper box, a shipping box, a shoe box – anything that works for you – so that is free.
 Plus. it took about 10 minutes to make one!
 I made all of these and still have about half the drop cloth left for many more bins…

 ***This post contains affiliate or referral links.
 It is a way for this site to earn advertising fees by advertising or linking to certain products and/or services.
 Please read my full disclosure here ***